 Of the three Jewish communities in India—the Bene Israel, the Cochin Jews, and the Iraqis or Baghdadis—that of the Bene Israel of Maharashtra in western India was by far the largest.
-Numbering perhaps twenty thousand at its peak in the early 1950s, the majority of the Bene Israel have since left their homeland—most going to Israel—so that only about five thousand remain in India.
-By the end of the last century there were over fifty thousand individuals of Bene Israel origin in Israel, with the community there extending into the fourth generation.
+Numbering perhaps 20,000 at its peak in the early 1950s, the majority of the Bene Israel have since left their homeland—most going to Israel—so that only about 5000 remain in India.
+By the end of the twentieth century there were over 50,000 individuals of Bene Israel origin in Israel, with the community there extending into the fourth generation.
 Never having experienced antisemitism in India, Bene Israel the world over have fond memories of and a deep attachment to their native land.

 Although they preferred not to marry out of the community, Bene Israel women sometimes did—and still do—especially if a highly educated woman could not find a suitable mate within the community.
 They also had the option of remaining single and supporting themselves through their own careers before this became acceptable for middle-class Hindu women.
 There are still efforts to arrange marriages, or at least to introduce young people, both in India and Israel.
 In Israel, in their homes and women’s organizations, the women are also the main preservers of Indian Jewish culture.
 Although they normally wear western clothes, they will don saris or other Indian-style dress for weddings, henna ceremonies, and other events.

-Although there are many individual Bene Israel women who have made important contributions to their community and country, the achievements of only a few, from India and Israel, can be singled out.
+Although many individual Bene Israel women have made important contributions to their community and country, the achievements of only a few, from India and Israel, can be singled out.
 Space prohibits the inclusion of Bene Israel women who have settled in the west.

 Dr. Jerusha Jhirad (1890–1984), the first female Indian Jewish physician, was a distinguished gynecologist in Bombay.
 She was the first woman to be awarded the Government of India scholarship to study in the United Kingdom, where she earned an M.D. in Obstetrics and Gynecology from the University of London.
 She expanded and improved the Cama and Albless Hospitals for Women and Children in Bombay during her tenure as their Superintendent from 1928 to l949 and served as president of the Gynaecological and Obstetrics Society.
 For these achievements and her efforts to improve medical education in India and advance the cause of woman doctors, she was awarded the MBE (Member of the British Empire) (Civil) by the British and, in l966, the coveted title Padma Shri by the government of India.
 Dr. Jhirad was also highly appreciated by her community for founding the Stree Mandal (Women’s Association) in l913, providing a place where women could meet and exchange their ideas.
 It also offered classes in Marathi (the local language), cooking, needlework and dressmaking to girls who had not completed their education, and promoted the study of Bible and religion.
 In l925, Dr. Jhirad founded the Jewish Religious Union, which was linked with the World Union of Progressive Judaism and provided the only Reform, English-speaking alternative to the Orthodox synagogues in Bombay.
 As such, it attracted the upper middle class of Bene Israel.
 In l975, Dr. Jhirad wrote a short autobiography.